 5. Customer Relationships

-- Netflix is one of the Few brands in the world that interacts with its customer through social media.
+- Netflix is one of the few global brands that interacts with its customers through social media.
 Also, Netflix has been named the most active brand account across social media platforms.

 - We can contact Netflix for any problems in your account through its support system via email, web portal, live chat, and telephone.